-The Livelihoods Development component of our work reflects Ambatovy's commitment to improving the living conditions of the PAPs.
-The PAPs consist mainly of demobilized employees from Ambatovy's construction phase, of farmers living along the pipeline whose rice fields were damaged during the construction period or may be impacted during maintenance activities, and of families that needed to be relocated due to the construction of Ambatovy's Plant, Tailings and Mine Sites.
-The Livelihoods Development program aims to enhance food security for the PAPs as well as to ensure and increase their sources of income.
-Ambatovy supports Livelihoods Development through capacity building, organizational support, the provision of agricultural inputs, and opportunities to network and gain access to markets.
+The Livelihoods Development component of our work reflects Ambatovy's commitment to improving the living conditions of people living in proximity of our sites, including the PAPs.
+The PAPs consist mainly of demobilized employees from Ambatovy's construction phase, of farmers living along the pipeline whose rice fields were damaged or displaced during the construction period or may be impacted during maintenance activities, of families that needed to be relocated due to the construction of Ambatovy's Plant, Tailings and Mine Sites, and of households whose livelihoods may have been affected by access restrictions to certain areas.
+The Livelihoods Development program aims to enhance food security for these community members as well as to ensure and increase their sources of income, develop greater selfreliance and promote long-term development.
+Ambatovy supports Livelihoods Development through capacity building, organizational support, the provision of agricultural inputs, partnership development, and opportunities to network and gain access to markets.